Dylan Thomas: Final tour and death in New York

 At the next performance on 25 October, his fellow actors realised that Thomas was very ill: "He was desperately ill…we didn't think that he would be able to do the last performance because he was so ill…Dylan literally couldn't speak he was so ill…still my greatest memory of it is that he had no voice."

 On the evening of 27 October, Thomas attended his 39th birthday party but felt unwell and returned to his hotel after an hour.
 The next day, he took part in Poetry and the Film, a recorded symposium at Cinema 16.

 A turning point came on 2 November.
-Air pollution in New York had risen significantly and exacerbated chest illnesses such as Thomas had.
+Air pollution in New York had risen significantly and exacerbated chest illnesses such as Thomas's.
 By the end of the month, over 200 New Yorkers had died from the smog.

 On 3 November, Thomas spent most of the day in his room, entertaining various friends.
 He went out in the evening to keep two drink appointments.
 After returning to the hotel, he went out again for a drink at 2 am.
-After drinking at the White Horse, Thomas returned to the Hotel Chelsea, declaring, "I've had eighteen straight whiskies.
+After drinking at the White Horse, Thomas returned to the Hotel Chelsea, declaring, "I've had 18 straight whiskies.
 I think that's the record!"
 The barman and the owner of the pub who served him later commented that Thomas could not have drunk more than half that amount.

 Thomas had an appointment at a clam house in New Jersey with Ruthven Todd on 4 November.
 When Todd telephoned the Chelsea that morning, Thomas said he was feeling ill and postponed the engagement.
 Todd thought he sounded "terrible".
 The poet, Harvey Breit, was another to phone that morning.
 He thought that Thomas sounded "bad".
 Thomas's voice, recalled Breit, was "low and hoarse".
 He had wanted to say: "You sound as though from the tomb", but instead he told Thomas that he sounded like Louis Armstrong.

 Later, Thomas went drinking with Reitell at the White Horse and, feeling sick again, returned to the hotel.
 Feltenstein came to see him three times that day, administering the cortisone secretant ACTH by injection (a tropic peptide hormone produced and secreted by the anterior pituitary gland) and, on his third visit, half a grain (32.4 milligrams) of morphine sulphate.
-This amount was three times more than was medically appropriate and was, by affecting Thomas's breathing and consequently the oxygen supply to his brain, the precipitating cause of his death.
+This amount was three times more than was medically appropriate and was, by affecting Thomas's breathing and consequently the oxygen supply to his brain, the precipitating cause of the coma from which he would never awake.
 After Reitell became increasingly concerned and telephoned Feltenstein for advice he suggested she get male assistance, so she called upon the painter Jack Heliker, who arrived before 11 pm.
 At midnight on 5 November, Thomas's breathing became more difficult and his face turned blue.
 Reitell phoned Feltenstein who arrived at the hotel at about 1 am, and called for an ambulance.
 It then took another hour for the ambulance to arrive at St. Vincent's, even though it was only a few blocks from the Chelsea.